NikitaRomanov/gatechain_launch/README.md

 ## Run GateChain local chain

-To run a local chain with EVM RPC just type `GATEPASS=12345678 CHAIN='other' docker-compose -f docker-compose-local.yaml up --build`
+To run a local chain with EVM RPC just type `GATEPASS=12345678 CHAIN='testing-1' docker-compose -f docker-compose-local.yaml up --build`

+You can assign another name to local chain varying parameter CHAIN.
+Keep in mind that other name must satisfy pattern `[a-z][A-Z]-[0-9]`.
+For example: `testing-2`, `testchain-9`, etc.

 Now you can send requests to the corresponding EVM RPC.
 The request body is: